 Please note: the information on this page is provided as a basic reference and should not be considered all-inclusive.
-Please refer to your Member Guide or Certificate of Coverage for complete details.
+Please refer to your Customer Guide, Summary of Plan Document, or Certificate of Coverage for complete details.

-See the front of your Member ID card for a quick summary of when to call, along with the necessary phone numbers to call.
-Member Services is available toll-free at 800-223-60481 to answer questions to determine if and how services are covered under your benefit plan.
+See the front of your Customer ID card for the Customer Service phone number and a summary of when to call.
+Services are available toll-free to answer questions to determine if and how services are covered under your benefit plan.

 To obtain the highest level of benefits for an in-patient hospitalization, it's important to follow the requirements stipulated by your policy.
 Before your next in-patient hospitalization, make sure to verify the following information:

 - What hospitals are part of your plan network?
 Visit Find a Doctor to assist you.